 - Google Assistant won’t say or show personal results, such as events from your Google Calendar or personal contacts.

-- If you ask Google Assistant to interact with other Google services, such as YouTube, they might save that activity.
+- If you ask Google Assistant to interact with other Google services, they might save that activity.

 - Other providers’ apps and actions, like media or smart home services, that you use with Google Assistant may save your activity related to those apps and actions.